AdamCodd/ONNX-Quant-Optimize/README.md

 QUInt8 Dynamic (Fully Quantized)        8.1234    -7.111s (x0.53)      0.1876      0.0789     +0.0642     +0.0333       240.12MB
 QUInt8 Dynamic (Partially Quantized)    8.5678    -6.667s (x0.56)      0.1255      0.0467     +0.0021     +0.0011       245.34MB
 ```

+## Current limitations
+* Only encoder-decoders models.
+It needs to be extended to encoder and decoder only models.
+* Needs a lot of space for the intermediate onnx files when there are many nodes to check.